googlearchive/friendlypix-web/README.md

 This will start `firebase serve` and make sure your Javascript files are transpiled automatically to ES5.

-> This is currently broken on Windows.
-On Windows please run the following commands separately instead: `bower install`, `babel -w public/scripts -s --retain-lines -d public/lib` and `firebase serve`.
+> This is currently broken on
+ws.
+On Windows please run the following commands separately instead: `bower install`, `babel -w public\scripts -s --retain-lines -d public\lib` and `firebase serve`.

 Then open [http://localhost:5000](http://localhost:5000)